Stevono/narum_capstone/README.md

 3) Make an “if” “then” prediction that is related to item #2.
 It should be of the general form, “if X is true, then Y should happen”.

-***It is predicted that if the nanoparticle is <100 nm in diameter and clathrin-mediated endocytosis is inhibited, then the uptake will change if the diameter is >100 nm due to the influence of caveolae-mediated endocytosis..***
+***It is predicted that if the nanoparticle is <100 nm in diameter and clathrin-mediated endocytosis is inhibited, then the uptake will change if the diameter is >100 nm due to the influence of caveolae-mediated endocytosis.***

 4) What dependent variable will be observed to test this prediction in item #3?
 What predictor variable will be used to manipulate the system experimentally?
 Define the inherent properties of these variables (eg, are they sorted, ordered or measured).